 Ideally, kefir should be a thickened milk with the consistency of thin, drinkable yogurt.
 The beneficial organisms from the grains have spread throughout, giving a wonderful probiotic boost to the drinker!
 It actually has more probiotics than yogurt!

 According to The Body Ecology Diet, kefir…

 - is a natural antibiotic

-- doesn’t bother those who are lactose intolerant, because the beneficial microorganisms consume most of the lactose
+- can be tolerated by those who are lactose intolerant because the beneficial organisms eat most of milk's lactose

-- provides enzyme lactase, to digest remaining lactose
+- provides the enzyme lactase to digest any remaining lactose

 - coats the lining of the digestive tract, creating a nest for beneficial bacteria to colonize